 Bottom line

-In 2026, Air Canada plans to fully transfer its 737 MAX fleet to low cost subsidiary Rouge.
+This year, Air Canada plans to fully transfer its 737 MAX fleet to low cost subsidiary Rouge, and the first of these planes is now in service.
 With this, we’ll see Rouge going from being an all-Airbus operator to being an all-Boeing operator, and in the process, the Rouge fleet will be growing considerably.
 Meanwhile the mainline narrow body fleet will consist exclusively of Airbus aircraft, with the ex-Rouge planes getting the latest Air Canada cabin interiors.

 What do you make of Air Canada shifting its 737 MAXs to Rouge?